High-Performance Simulations of Higher Representations of Wilson Fermions: Supported Actions

 for all $f=1,\ldots,N_f$, with the projector $P_{\pm} = \tfrac{1}{2}(1\pm\gamma_0)$, $\rho(x), \eta(x)$ two fixed charge distributions and $\Psi$ the fermionic fields in the theory.
 In \texttt{HiRep}, these charge distributions are set to zero globally.
 This avoids the appearance of the zero mode in the range of possible momenta, introducing an unphysical particle of mass $1/L$, with $L$ being the shortest spatial lattice extent.

 \paragraph{Fundamental gauge field} For the gauge fields, the spatial links are set to matrices of the type

 with $\sum_i \theta_i = 0$ and $\sum_i \phi_i = 0$.

 These boundary conditions are a type of fixed boundary conditions, that induce a static background field to the theory.
-The purpose of such boundary conditions is to tune $c_{\mathrm{sw}}$ to achieve an ideal non-perturbative $\mathrm{O}(a^2) $clover improvement, without any contamination by terms of $\mathrm{O}(a)$.
+The purpose of such boundary conditions is to tune $c_{\mathrm{sw}}$ to achieve $\mathcal{O}(a^2)$-scaling of discretization effects, without any contamination by terms at $\mathcal{O}(a)$.

 The implementation only supports the specific ideal choices for the angles given the number of colors, which minimizes discretization effects by choosing the field so that it is weak at the cut-off scale \cite{Luscher:1996ug}.
 It is also possible to use Schr{\"o}dinger functional boundary conditions without a background field.
 In this case, all angles $\bm{\theta}$ and $\bm{\phi}$ are zero, and the matrices $U_{\mathrm{up}}$ and $U_{\mathrm{dn}}$ are unit matrices.